ManifoldScholar/manifold-docs/_docs/projects/customizing/general.md

 You can adjust the color of the default icon by selecting from one of the six preset options in the middle panel labelled `Default`.

 You can also upload (as a JPEG, TIFF, GIF, or PNG) a new avatar using the right panel labeled `Custom`.

-When no text has been added to the `Published` category (see the [Text](/docs/projects/customizing/texts.html) section) the avatar will display as a square, and custom avatars should be prepared accordingly in a 1:1 ratio.
-If there is a Published Text, you can upload the cover into the `Custom` panel, and it will display according to the dimensions it was prepared.

 All custom uploads should be no less than 400px along their shortest dimension.

+Note that even if you add a book cover to display in the project's [hero block](/docs/projects/customizing/appearance.html), you will also need to add it here as a custom image for the cover to show in library views.